hard3x3/terraformSandbox/README.md

 # ▚ ⍝ ⩎ ▟ ▙ ◍ ✗

-Sandbox is a digital playground for artists, creators, and enthusiasts to build new concepts and continue exploring [terraforms by mathcastles](https://terraformexplorer.xyz/).
+Sandbox is a digital playground for artists, creators, and enthusiasts to continue exploring [terraforms by mathcastles](https://terraformexplorer.xyz/).
 Users can create base64 encoded HTML, SVG, and IMG terraform parcels by entering parameters via a front end (i.e. arweave) or call the terraformSandbox directly from its contract.
 Parameters include:

 * Antenna
 * Status